 The constant state of flux, renewal and metabolic change that we experience physically (birth, old age, sickness, and death) and in our minds (the forming, existing, changing and ceasing of thoughts) are what we call the wheel of rebirth.

-What exactly is “you”?
-In Buddhism, “you” are a continuous set of thoughts, beliefs, ideas, and of course “ego”, that form the illusion known as “you”.
+What exactly are “you”?
+In Buddhism, “you” are a continuous set of thoughts, beliefs, ideas, and of course “ego”, which form the illusion known as “you”.

 It must be repeated here that according to Buddhist philosophy there is no permanent, unchanging spirit which can be considered ‘Self’, or ‘Soul’, or ‘Ego’, as opposed to matter, and that consciousness (viññāṇa) should not be taken as ‘spirit’ in opposition to matter.
 This point has to be particularly emphasized, because a wrong notion that consciousness is sort of Self or Soul that continues as a permanent substance through life, has persisted from the earliest time to the present day.

-If you are a fan of the long-running British BBC series “Doctor Who”, you’re very familiar with how the “Doctor” has changed throughout the years into a different physical form and acts differently, but is still the same stream of ‘consciousness’ (take this example simply as fun or with a grain of salt, since the Dr. Who series is pure fiction, and is not intended to be rooted in reality or even Buddhism).
+If you are a fan of the long-running British BBC series “Doctor Who“, you’re very familiar with how the “Doctor” has changed throughout the years into a different physical form and acts differently, but is still the same stream of ‘consciousness’.
+He is a completely different person each time shaped by new actions, thoughts, and impressions, but has a greater understanding of his past “lives”.
+Please take this example simply as fun or with a grain of salt, since the Dr. Who series is pure fiction and is not intended to be rooted in reality or even Buddhism.

 So how does this impact you?
 The karma you create can influence which of the Ten Spiritual realms you want to live in (more on that in the next section).
 But not to worry, you can leave the lower realms for the higher realms whenever you’d like!
 YOU are in control of karma.

-You make [wholesome or unwholesome] karma through three ways:
+You make [wholesome or unwholesome] karma in three ways: